 Tesla’s price target raised as trend toward electric vehicles to accelerate

-The stock gained about 26 per cent over the course of 2019 and recently surged to record levels
+Tesla stock gained about 26 per cent over the course of 2019.

 The target was raised to $515 from $375, one of the highest on Wall Street and near the Street-high view of $530.
 The average price target is about $302, according to Bloomberg data.